jbanusco/nimosef-v1/README.md

 ---

-## Status

-🕐 The code is currently being prepared and will be uploaded soon.
-✅ Repository name and structure are stable.
-Please check back soon.

----

 We recommend using **conda** with Python 3.10.
 - You can install dependencies via `install_gpu.sh`.
 - Alternatively, build the provided `Dockerfile`.